janwilmans/guidelines/guidelines_details.md

 ## Rationales for the high level guidelines:

-- [H.1] Turn on warnings and use sanitizers! [[P.12]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.
+- [H.1] Turn on warnings and use sanitizers! [[P.12]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines)
   - **Rationale**: Enabling compiler warnings helps catch potential issues early in the development process.
 It ensures that code is more robust and less prone to bugs by highlighting common pitfalls, such as unused variables, type mismatches, or potential logic errors.
-Using [warnings](warnings.md) as errors using (-Werror) further enforces code quality by making sure these issues are addressed.
+Using [warnings](warnings.md) as errors (-Werror) further enforces code quality by making sure these issues are addressed.
 Sanitizers can catch runtime errors such as out-of-bounds access or using values from uninitialized variables.
-Sanitizers are compiler features that will emit extra checking-code into your program, they can be turned on using `-fsanitize=address,undefined` or -fsanitize=thread`.
+Sanitizers are compiler features that will emit extra checking-code into your program, they can be turned on using `-fsanitize=address,undefined` or `-fsanitize=thread`.
 Note that the thread sanitizer cannot be combined with other sanitizers.
 - [H.2] Avoid global mutable state [[I.2]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Ri-global) [[I.3]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#Ri-singleton)
 - [H.3] Keep the scope of variables and type declarations as limited as possible. [examples](examples.md#keep-scope-as-limited-as-possible)
   - **Rationale**: Limiting the scope of variables enhances code clarity and reduces the likelihood of errors.
 It makes the code more modular and easier to understand by confining variables to the smallest possible context.
 This practice also helps prevent unintended interactions between different parts of the code.
 - [H.4] Initialize all variables at declaration. [[meme]](https://github.com/janwilmans/guidelines/assets/5933444/4592cf74-7957-46e8-8133-0d065bab56d8)
   - **Rationale**: Initializing variables at the point of declaration ensures that they have a known state, improving the stability and predictability of the code.
 It also makes the code easier to understand and reason about.
-- [H.5] Use `const` whenever you can [[P.10]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#p10-prefer-immutable-data-to-mutable-data) (but no const for member variables and return types [[C.12]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c12-dont-make-data-members-const-or-references-in-a-copyable-or-movable-type)). [[meme]](https://github.com/janwilmans/guidelines/assets/5933444/e1f32720-76e9-41d2-a2cd-c7167a6fe881) [[example]](https://www.youtube.com/watch?v=KBny6MZJR64)
+- [H.5] Use `const` whenever you can [[P.10]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#p10-prefer-immutable-data-to-mutable-data) (but do not use const for member variables and return types) [[C.12]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c12-dont-make-data-members-const-or-references-in-a-copyable-or-movable-type)) [[meme]](https://github.com/janwilmans/guidelines/assets/5933444/e1f32720-76e9-41d2-a2cd-c7167a6fe881) [[example]](https://www.youtube.com/watch?v=KBny6MZJR64)
   - **Rationale**: Using const for variables and member functions signifies that their value or behavior will not change, enhancing code safety and readability. `[[nodiscard]]` is used to indicate that the return value of a function should not be ignored, helping to prevent subtle bugs where return values are inadvertently discarded.
-However, adding const to member variables would make the class **uncopyable** and **unmoveable** because those operations require re-assignment that const does not allow.
+  - **note**: Adding const to member variables would make the class **uncopyable** and **unmoveable** because those operations require re-assignment that `const` does not allow. (much like adding reference members).
 - [H.6] Use `[[nodiscard]]` for all `const` member functions returning a value.
-  - **Rationale**: const function can't modify state, so the only reason to call them is to get the return value
+  - **Rationale**: const function can't modify state, so the only reason to call them is to get the return value.
 - [H.7] Avoid returning values using arguments. [[F.20]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f20-for-out-output-values-prefer-return-values-to-output-parameters) [[F.21]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#f21-to-return-multiple-out-values-prefer-returning-a-struct)
   - **Rationale**: breaks local reasoning for the caller, making reading and understanding the code harder.
 - [H.8] Use automatic resource management (RAII). [[P.8]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#p8-dont-leak-any-resources) [[C.31]](https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#c31-all-resources-acquired-by-a-class-must-be-released-by-the-classs-destructor)